Kristina01111000/4Einstitute/README.md

 Need a different email for four element institute contact form to go to - > send them to  hwalsdorf@e it will be something@fourelementinstitute.org will automatically be forwarded to his email contact@fourelementinstitute.org set that up
 Is the new font good?
 Look at a more modern sans serif type font, still make sure that the I has a top and bottom line.
 Remember name of current one so we can go back if we like it more,

-- quote make the first letters capitalized under title
-- Add s to end of insight -> insights
 - waiting on logo and copy for site